 Call for Presentations

 We are seeking proposals for oral presentations and posters on wetland research, wetland restoration, and wetland management projects.
 We welcome presentations on work done in all wetland community types and from around the Midwest region, as long as the content of the presentation applies to wetlands of Wisconsin.
-We especially encourage submissions on these topics related to the theme, Wetlands: Yesterday, Today, and Tomorrow.
+We especially encourage submissions on these topics related to the theme, A Clear Vision for Wetlands.

 Abstract proposals deadline: November 15, 2019

 Guidelines for oral presentations

 Speakers are allowed 15 minutes for presentation and 5 minutes for questions.
-Speakers are expected to present analyzed results and conclusions from their work.
+Speakers presenting wetland research are expected to present analyzed results and conclusions from their work.
+All speakers should be sure to answer the “why should we care / why does this matter” question with respect to the work they are presenting.

 We ask that authors submitting abstracts for oral presentations select up to three topical areas from the list below that best fit the presentation’s focus.
 This will help conference planners to assign accepted abstracts to the most appropriate session.
 We reserve the right to change session titles to best accommodate accepted abstracts into the conference schedule.